Louisa-Luyi/FDN/README.md

 # Feature Disentanglement Network for Robust Speaker Verification (based on ASV-Subtools)

-🚧 This repository is a customized version of [ASV-Subtools]([https://github.com/Snowdar/asv-subtools]), designed for the task of speaker recognition, etc.
+🚧 This repository is a customized version of [ASV-Subtools]([https://github.com/Snowdar/asv-subtools]), designed for the feature disentanglement for robust speaker verification.

 ## Modifications